AriFordsham/GHCWiki/proposal/native-cpp.md

   GNU `cpp` fails to macro-expand `WORD_SIZE_IN_BITS` due to the unterminated `'`-quote Valid Haskell operators such as `/*`, `*/` or `//` are misinterpreted by system-`cpp` as comment-starters Unix She-bang (`#!/usr/bin/env runghc`) Haskell scripts can't be used with `-XCPP` (c.f. [ SO Q](http://stackoverflow.com/questions/8177950/how-can-i-load-a-runhaskell-script-without-a-hs-extension-with-ghci))
-  Lack of ability to extend/evolve `-XCPP` as we have no control over system-`cpp`Possible Course of ActionsPlan 0: No change (i.e. keep using relying on system-`cpp`)
+  One case involving a comment containing `C:\\...` had an unexpected side-effect: [ https://github.com/haskell/cabal/pull/3810/commits/7a8062b9219c6353c18e31188cdbd38249578ab0](https://github.com/haskell/cabal/pull/3810/commits/7a8062b9219c6353c18e31188cdbd38249578ab0)Lack of ability to extend/evolve `-XCPP` as we have no control over system-`cpp`Possible Course of ActionsPlan 0: No change (i.e. keep using relying on system-`cpp`)
   Nothing is gained, but since the issue remains unsolved, we may risk to become pressed for time (and/or cause GHC release delays) if the circumstances change suddenly and force us to act (e.g. if GCC's or Clang's `cpp` change in an incompatible way for GHC).
   Plan 1: Use custom fixed `cpp` implementation bundled with GHCOne candidate would be the C-implemented `tradcpp` (see [ http://www.freshports.org/devel/tradcpp/](http://www.freshports.org/devel/tradcpp/))
   Clang's `cpp` could be another candidate (as suggested [ here](http://permalink.gmane.org/gmane.comp.lang.haskell.cafe/116403)).
 Needs more investigation